Return to Common Sense

 India is the 7th largest country by geographical area and the 2nd most populous country.

-- India is the most populous liberal democracy in the world with 1.2 billion.
+- India is the most populous liberal democracy in the world with 1.2 billion, with a 2.48 fertility rate in 2013.

 o UN Population Fund says that India will eclipse China as the most populous county by 2050.

 o India is the second fastest growing (9.2%) large economy.

 o Goldman Sachs predicts India could have a larger economy than the U.S. by 2050.